getting-data-science-done/url2features/README.md

   -extension         Default: False.
 Information about the domain extension -protocol          Default: False.
 Features derives from the URL protocol.
   -file              Default: False.
-The file extension and type referenced by the URL -dns               Default: False.
+The file extension and type referenced by the URL -params            Default: False.
+The query parameters at the end of the URL -dns               Default: False.
 DNS related information.
 ```